TheRoddyWMS/Roddy/CHANGELIST.md

 # Changelist

 * 3.8.0
   - minor: Singularity support.
 Jobs can now be run in singularity containers.
-Only a single image for a whole workflow is currently supported.
+Currently, only a single image for a whole workflow is supported.
     > This is only implemented and tested for LSF and SLURM, not tested for PBS and SGE, and not implemented at all for the REST-based submission to LSF and the direct execution job manager.
   - minor: Added `group-config.py` script that allows to compile version information reports (JSON) from execution stores.
   - patch: Change reported error for pattern that cannot be matched to file into warning
   - patch: Fix problem with parameter-list interpretation during Roddy startup due to incorrect Bash expression
   - patch: Security-related bumps of some related libraries (org.bouncycastle, org.slf4j)
+  - patch: Added `listConfigurations`, `allBoms`, and a `...Bom` task for every Gradle configuration set.
+The `allBoms` and `...Bom` tasks generate JSON CycloneDX SBOMs in `gradleBuild/reports/cyclonedx`.

 * 3.7.3
   - patch: Pure maintenance release